Thank you! Our expert will call you shortly.

 Adi Badri, a complex of 16 ancient temples, is a sacred site located in the Chamoli district of Uttarakhand, on the confluence of the Alaknanda and Pinder River, near Karanprayag, a town.
 The temple is renowned as the first Badri among the Sapt Badri temples, dedicated to lord vishnu, and it holds great significance for its unique history and heritage.

 It is believed that the Adi Badri temple of Uttarakhand was built during the late Gupta period from 5th-8th century, and it was reestablished by the saint Adi Shankaracharya to revive Hinduism.
-The temple also serves as the substitute site of the Badrinath temple, which is an integral part of the Char Dham yatra and the Do Dham yatra of Uttarakhand.
+The temple also serves as the substitute site of the Badrinath temple, which is an integral part of the Char Dham yatra, and the Do Dham yatra of Uttarakhand.
 Pilgrims visit here when the main Badrinath temple is inaccessible during the winter season.
 The complete travel guide and tips to travel Adibadri temple are provided in this article.

 Quick facts table about Adi Badri Temple